oyaprotocol/node/README.md

 # Oya Node

 `node` is a Node.js–based full node for the Oya natural language blockchain.
-It allows nodes to both propose new blocks (containing signed, natural language intentions) and verify blocks from other proposers.
+It allows nodes to both propose new blocks (containing signed, natural language intentions) and *(SOON!)* verify blocks from other proposers.
 In addition, the API exposes endpoints for querying the blockchain’s current state—including blocks, CIDs, balances, and vault nonces.

 ## Table of Contents